discover-labs/dictum/docs/docs/data_model/table_relationships.md

 `count()`.
 It will calculate the number of rows in the table it's declared on.

 !!! tip
     You don't have to do `distinct` here.
-Because Hyperplane only allows foreign key to primary key joins, relationships never produce duplicates, given that your data are correct.
+Because Dictum only allows foreign key to primary key joins, relationships never produce duplicates, given that your data are correct.